Note: this post was edited August 17, 2017, to include pricing changes on Mailjet and Sparkpost.

 Messages are priced at 10¢ per 1,000 messages, except for the free tier from EC2 instances.
 Attachments are priced at 12¢ per GB sent (a 1 MB attachment sent to 1,000 recipients is a GB).

 One of the newer bulk SMTP providers is SparkPost, launched in September 2014.
-A service of Message Systems, a provider of very-large-scale email infrastructure, SparkPost offers similar features to other bulk SMTP providers, but it offers a uniquely large free tier: 100,000 emails per month.
+A service of Message Systems, a provider of very-large-scale email infrastructure, SparkPost offers similar features to other bulk SMTP providers.

 If you're running CiviCRM on a VPS or cloud server (as you really ought to), you can also just send mail directly from the server.
 You will absorb responsibility for being a good email citizen (as you should already be doing) and keeping your message transfer agent (MTA) software such as Postfix up-to-date, but it is a very realistic option for CiviMail users sending a modest amount of email.
 (Our rule of thumb at AGH Strategies is that self-management of email is appropriate if your average email run is 10,000 recipients or smaller.)